meteor/meteor/content/build-tool.md

 meteor add standard-minifiers-js
 ```

-Then we can install any NPM CSS processing packages that we'd like to use and reference them from a `postcss` section of our `package.json`.
+Then we can install any npm CSS processing packages that we'd like to use and reference them from a `postcss` section of our `package.json`.
 In the Todos example app, we use `autoprefixer` package to increase browser support:

 ```
 {